1985 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

 The 1985 Roosevelt dime displays Chief Engraver John R. Sinnock’s enduring design from 1946.
 This clad coin features a copper core sandwiched between copper-nickel outer layers.

-Understanding these design elements helps collectors identify authentic specimens and appreciate their symbolic significance.
+Understanding these design elements helps collectors identify authentic specimens and assess their quality.

 The Obverse Of The 1985 Dime

-The obverse showcases President Franklin D. Roosevelt’s left-facing profile as the central element.
-The word “LIBERTY” appears along the left rim, while “IN GOD WE TRUST” is positioned below Roosevelt’s chin.
+The obverse shows President Franklin D. Roosevelt’s left-facing profile as the central element.
+“LIBERTY” appears along the left rim, while “IN GOD WE TRUST” is positioned below Roosevelt’s chin.

 The Reverse Of The 1985 Dime